Monterey Bay, California

 Dear Project Developer,

-Completion security or a CAG protects both parties’ interests, and is similar to a completion bond or performance bond provided by contractors, but is also distinct as it is NOT an insurance product.
+Completion security protects both parties’ interests, and is similar to a completion bond or performance bond provided by contractors, but is also distinct as it is NOT an insurance product.

 We finance projects at these advantageous terms: